yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway-(deprecated).markdown

 # Running the example

+{% note %}
-{note} This example is using Maven for packaging and build.
+ This example is using Maven for packaging and build.
 Please [install the OpenSpaces Maven plugin|XAP8:Maven Plugin#MavenPlugin-Installation] before you run this example.
 Some instructions below might use windows syntax please use appropriate **nix syntax if you are running the example in a **nix machine.
 Example was tested using a single machine with ip address, 192.168.2.100 and Lookup Server ports for SiteA and SiteB as 14164 and 14165 respectively.
 Please modify these corresponding to your environment.
-{note}
+{% endnote %}

 1. Extract the [example|WAN Replication Gateway (Deprecated)^multi-cluster.zip] archive into a folder.
 Navigate to the folder (calling it <multi-cluster-example>) and open a command shell.
 Modify the setDevEnv-SiteA.bat/sh and setDevEnv-SiteB.bat/sh files to have proper paths for GigaSpaces home and Java home.
 Also modify the NIC_ADDR variable to have proper ip address for each site.
 2. Run setDevEnv-SiteA script to set the environment variables.